Astronaut in the Ocean

 "Astronaut in the Ocean" is a song by Australian rapper Masked Wolf.
-It was originally released in June 2019 before being re-released through Elektra Records on 27 October 2020.
-Following its re-release, the song achieved chart success, peaking at number 4 on the Australian ARIA Charts and number 6 on the US Billboard Hot 100.
+It was originally released in June 2019 and then was re-released by Elektra Records on 27 October 2020.
+Following its re-release, the song achieved major success, peaking at number four on the Australian ARIA Charts and number six on the US Billboard Hot 100.
 It was released as the lead single from his mixtape Astronomical.
 The song was produced by Tyron Hapi.

 In September 2021, the song was added to the APRA billion streams list for its achievement.
-At the 2021 ARIA Music Awards, the song was nominated for Song of the Year, Best Hip Hop Release and Breakthrough Artist - Release.
+At the 2021 ARIA Music Awards, the song was nominated for Song of the Year, Best Hip Hop Release and Breakthrough Artist – Release.
 Masked Wolf was nominated for Best Artist and Daniele Cernera was nominated for Best Video for their work on this release.
+About the lyrics, the rapper said, "'Astronaut in the Ocean' touches on mental depression, how I was stuck in a place of anxiety and feeling low."